Last Updated on

 When to Consult a Doctor

-Every patient is different and can experience varying symptoms.
-In certain cases, some patients endure no symptoms of any kind.
-Having said that in case the cramping turns severe and is accompanied by heaving bleeding or sensation of nausea at any step of the IVF procedure, seek medical assistance immediately.
-Also, in case, the prescribed painkillers fail to bring relief from the pain of cramping, call your doctor.
-It may be indicative of serious issues like pelvic infection, ovarian torsion, ovarian haemorrhage, or IVF failure.
+Each woman is different and can experience varying symptoms.
+In certain cases, some women may experience no symptoms at all.
+In case the cramping turns severe and is accompanied by heavy bleeding or sensation of nausea at any step of the IVF procedure, seek medical assistance immediately.
+You must call your doctor when the prescribed painkillers fail to bring relief from the cramps as it may be indicative of serious issues like pelvic infection, ovarian torsion, ovarian haemorrhage, or IVF failure.

 It is understandable why cramping experienced during IVF can be a cause for concern.
-But needless panic may not be warranted.
-Cramping must not always be considered a negative sign.
+But, it must not always be considered a negative sign.
 It can also indicate successful embryo implantation.
-However, cramping so closely resembles the side effects of fertility drugs in the body and a negative outcome of the procedure itself that it may be difficult to establish the success of the embryo transfer.
+However, sometimes, there could be certain side effects of fertility drugs in the body.
+It may also be difficult to establish the success of the embryo transfer.
 Only a pregnancy test clinically performed can ascertain it.